 For those who love sea, sand and sundowners, there’s nothing better than a beach bar.
 From Adelaide to Darwin, here’s where to kick back on the shore in style.

 The shores of Williamstown Beach have been neglected for far too long.
 And finally, someone has taken notice.
-Brand new beachside offering Sebastian is bringing the best of the Basque region to Melbourne’s West, reigniting the landmark heritage hospitality of the region.
+Modern beachside offering Sebastian has brought the best of the Basque region to Melbourne’s West, reigniting the landmark heritage hospitality of the region.

 Sebastian is helmed by one of Melbourne’s most celebrated restaurateurs Dave Parker (San Telmo, Pastuso, Palermo, Asado, Neptune) and childhood friend Alex Brawn, who both share a love of local produce, sunset sceneries and the nostalgia of San Sebastian.